The Sharks recognize the value in helping the community and for that reason, we are extremely proud of the work we do through the Sharks Foundation.

-By the end of the 2013-14 season, the Sharks Foundation has donated over $1 million to support organizations helping those in need.
+During the 2013-14 season, the Sharks Foundation donated over $1 million to support organizations helping those in need.
 Since our inception in 1994, the Sharks Foundation has:

 - Donated more than $7.2 million to over 120 non-profit organizations in Santa Clara County through our annual Grant Process.

 - Assisted hundreds of thousands of people in our community by leveraging the generosity of our fans through our Collection Drives held during the season.

 - Helped more than 250,000 students learn about the importance of literacy through our Reading Is Cool presented by Comerica Bank program.

 - Provided hundreds of families with the experience of an enjoyable holiday season through our annual Holiday Assist Party.

 - Constructed eight street hockey rinks at local schools and community centers through our annual Blacktop Resurfacing project.

 In the Spring of 2014, the Sharks Foundation teamed up with Kaboom!, San Jose Parks Foundation, and Pueblo De Dios to build San Jose's first-ever Sharks-themed playground in just one day.
 Over 200 volunteers and VIP’s including members of the San Jose Sharks hockey team joined representatives from the community to assist in the build.
 The new playground will bring more than 660 kids in San Jose one step closer to having the childhood they deserve.
 Through this project, the Pueblo Play Group hopes to catalyze the entire community and create tighter bonds between neighbors of all different backgrounds.